quasarframework/quasar-framework.org/source/components/infinite-scroll.md

 </quasar-infinite-scroll>
 ```

+> **IMPORTANT**
+> Infinite Scroll loads items in advance when less than one screen height is left to be seen.
+If the content you fetch has height less than the container's height on screen then Infinite Scroll will continue loading more content.
+So make sure you load enough content.

 ## Attributes
 | Attribute | Required | Type | Description |
 | --- | --- | --- | --- |